srhjhnsn/srhjhnsn.github.io/_portfolio/v_cc_blm_internship.md

 insert pdfs here

 ### ***Administrative Map***
 Next, I created an administrative map of Douglas Point.
 The points and lines were created using the Trimble Geo 7x.
 I then created a numbering and color system to make it easy to decipher points, and also to make it more visually pleasing.
+The final deliverable is a two-map set (I recieved permission to make these public).

 <img src='/images/douglas_point_admin_map_web.jpg'><img src='/images/douglas_point_admin_inset_web.jpg'>

+### ***Land Use/Land Cover***

 ## **Story Map**
 (https://storymaps.arcgis.com/stories/e2f2457e60bf43f483bf98129f792856)